mikepartelow/get-baked/bread/emma/focaccia.md

 7. Pan to proofer
 8. Prepare to preheat oven
 9. Proof for 2 hours (only 1 if skipping fridge)
-10. Preheat oven to "Convection Bake", 400F (no steam!)
+10. Preheat oven to "Convection Bake", 420F (no steam!)
 11. Drizzle with olive oil
 12. Oil hands, dimple dough
 13. Jiggle dough while dimpling to spread out in the pan
 14. Add toppings
-15. Bake for 20-25 minutes, turning once, on middle rack
+15. Bake for 20-25 minutes, turning once, on lower rack

 ## History